Jackarius090/LanguageLearning/README.md

 # LanguageLearning

 Hey this is my language learning app for helping to read foreign texts.
-It can help you to learn a language by providing a fast translation to any word or sentence you don't understand.
+It can help you to learn a language by providing a fast translation to any word or sentence you don't understand.w

 Try it out [HERE](https://languagelearning.fly.dev/)!